mmcqd/pure/README.md

 ## Using Pure

 The top of every `.pure` file must contain 3 interpreter pragmas: `%SORTS`, `%AXIOMS`, and `%RULES`.
-We will use the System as an example:
+To use System F as an example:

 ```
 %SORTS Type | Kind
 %AXIOMS Type : Kind
-%RULES Type,Type | Kind,Type
+%RULES Type,Type,Type | Kind,Type,Type
 ```
 These define the system that the rest of the file will be type checked against.
 The rest of the file can be zero or more declarations.